sarifrey/School_District_Analysis/README.md

 Thomas High School performance was enough to be in the Top 10 performing schools.

 How does replacing the ninth-grade scores affect the following:
-* Math and reading scores by grade
+* Math and reading scores by grade.
 Thomas High School math and reading score increased slightly but not that much.
 ![alt text](https://github.com/sarifrey/School_District_Analysis/blob/main/Resources/MathReadingbyGrade.jpg)

-* Scores by school spending
+* Scores by school spending.
 I am not able to determine how replacing the ninth-grade scores affected school spending.
 The changes are non-existent or nominal.
 ![alt text](https://github.com/sarifrey/School_District_Analysis/blob/main/Resources/ScoresbySchoolSpending.jpg)

-* Scores by school size
+* Scores by school size.
 I am not able to determine how replacing the ninth-grade scores affected school spending.
 The changes are non-existent or nominal.
 ![alt text](https://github.com/sarifrey/School_District_Analysis/blob/main/Resources/scorebyschoolsize.jpg)

-* Scores by school type
+* Scores by school type.
 I am not able to determine how replacing the ninth-grade scores affected school spending.
 The changes are non-existent or nominal.
 ![alt text](https://github.com/sarifrey/School_District_Analysis/blob/main/Resources/scoresbyschooltype.jpg)